 By far the most common mistakes when it comes to SEO is ignoring the basics.
 Many organisations believe the focus should be on getting links instead of what’s is really within their control.

-On-page SEO should be the absolute core and foundation to your SEO campaign.
+On-page SEO should be the absolute core and foundation for your SEO campaign.
 Paying attention to the essentials and focusing on, you’ll be surprised by how well you can outrank your competitors, irrespective of size.

-Take the time to read our Guide on the basics of On-Page SEO to get a high level grasp of the concepts involved.
+Take the time to read our Guide on the basics of On-Page SEO to get a high-level grasp of the concepts involved.

-meta data for all pages on your website.
+meta data all pages on your website?

-What is page meta data
+What is page metadata

 Every webpage will have information “hidden” content that tells Google and other search engines about the content of your web page and how it should appear on the search engine results pages.

 You would be surprised to learn just how often these tags are often overlooked or forgotten about, with many businesses only focusing on developing Great Content.
-Content to which they heavily rely on using Google Adwords or facebook advertising to promote.
+Content to which they heavily rely on using Google Adwords or Facebook advertising to promote.

 This strategy ultimately leads to them to miss out on free targeted organic search traffic from search engines.

-why important is it to optimize the meta data
+why important is it to optimize the metadata

-Optimizing your meta data on all your web pages helps to :
+Optimizing your metadata on all your web pages helps to :

 - rank higher for keywords related to your page content

-Overview of page meta data
+Overview of page metadata

 metadata – A set of data that describes and gives information about other data.